gumaerc-testorg/4.619-fall-2014/content/pages/instructor-insights.md

 ### Breakdown by Major

 1/2 were [SMArchS](http://architecture.mit.edu/computation/degree/smarchs) students in the [Aga Khan Program](https://architecture.mit.edu/history-theory-and-criticism/program/aga-khan-program-islamic-architecture), 1/3 were PhD students in the [HTC Program](http://architecture.mit.edu/history-theory-and-criticism/program/overview), and one student was in the [ACT Program](http://act.mit.edu/).
-All of these programs are at the department of architecture.
+All of these programs are at the Department of Architecture.

 ### Typical Student Background